wzpan/Learn-Python-The-Hard-Way/README.md

 My answer for all the excersice from Zed.
 A. Shaw [Learn Python the Hard Way](http://learnpythonthehardway.org/).

-All the code will be written in both Python2(2.7.5) and Python3(3.3.2).
+All the codes are  written in both Python2(2.7.5) and Python3(3.3.2).

 The best way to check my solution step by step is to use `git log` command.
 For instance,